cleinias/TCXHeartRateZones/README.md

 Notice however that the *pandas* library it relies upon has dropped support for python 2 starting 1/1/2020, and it may cease to work at any time.

-TCX (Garmin's Training Center format) are XML files containing data  about 1 or more activities.
+TCX files (Garmin's Training Center format files) are XML files containing data about 1 or more activities.
-Every activity node contains a Track node with a series of evenly spaced Trackpoints (normally 1 second apart).
+Every activity node contains a Track node with a series of evenly spaced Trackpoints (normally 1 second apart, but not necessarily).
 Every Trackpoint includes the Time and may include a HeartRateBpm data item (as an integer).

-This utility reads all the HeartRateBpm values into a pandas Series and bins them into the specified number of buckets.
+tcxzones reads all the HeartRateBpm values into a pandas Series and bins them into the specified number of buckets.
-Since all Garmin devices collect HeartRateBpm at 1-second intervals, the number of occurrences in each bin indicates the number of seconds spent in each zone.

 ## Library used:
 * lxml.etree for manipulation of TCX files and extraction of heartrate data